radixdlt/fullstack-dapp-example/packages/content/src/quests/markdown/LoginWithWallet/en/claim.md

-Awesome job on logging in and connecting your account to RadQuest!
-Super easy, isn’t it!
+Speaking of rewards...

-Here's another **5 Elements** to help you on your way.
+Here's another **5 Elements** to help you on your way!